EchterAlsFake/Osintgram2/README.md

 - Add 2FA to your account
 - Change Delay of API actions

-While developing I am using over 15 different Accounts and over 10 different IP addresses.
+While developing, I am using over 15 different Accounts and over 10 different IP addresses.
 <br>It's hard, but possible!